Buy Gold Eagle Coins

 In order to determine the price of a Gold Eagle, simply multiply the spot price of gold by the number of a gold troy ounce in the coin (1 ounce) and then add or subtract the current premium for the coin or coins.
 GoldCore’s premiums on Eagles are competitive at between 3.5% and 5%.

-The value of a Gold Eagle is that they are a competitively priced, highly popular and internationally liquid, portable store of value, and vital form of financial insurance.
+The value of a Gold Eagle is that they are a competitively priced, highly popular and internationally liquid, portable store of value, and a vital form of financial insurance.
 They are one of the best ways for gold buyers and investors to own physical gold.
 They act as a hedge and protect Irish gold buyers from domestic and international financial and monetary risks.

 How Much Gold is in a Gold Eagle?

 Gold Eagles are 22 karat gold coin, with a fineness of 0.9167 (91.67%) or 22/ 24 pure gold.
 The is alloyed with copper (5.33%) and silver (3%) to produce a wear-resistant coin.

 The fineness of each coin is 91.67% and the actual weight of each coin is slightly larger to account for the non-gold metal it contains.
 With exactly 1 troy ounce of fine gold or 31.103 grams, the gross weight of the coin is slightly over a troy ounce at 1.0909 ozs or 33.93 grams.

 Gold Eagles - Brief History

 Gold Eagles were first minted by The United States Mint in 1986 - along with the American Silver Eagle coins - specifically as investment gold bullion coins.
 Authorized by Congress, American Eagle gold, silver, and platinum bullion coins provide American investors with a convenient and cost effective way to add physical, investment grade, precious metals to their investment portfolios.